Has It All Been Solved? Open NLP Research Questions Not Solved by Large Language Models: Fundamental NLP

-\item {\bf General and Cultural Commonsense. } Cultural knowledge available in NLP models is often limited to a handful of Western cultures and does not account for the vast diversity of the cultural views of the world \citep{arora-etal-2023-probing}.
-With the increasingly wide spread of NLP applications, this limitation may result in direct adverse impact on the users of these applications, by not accounting for their values, believes, and world views.
-More work is needed to understand the limitations of NLP models, including LLMs, with respect to their knowledge of different cultural groups.
-Further, once these limitations are better understood, a major open research direction is how to acquire and represent the knowledge that encodes these cultural views, as well as how and when to invoke this cultural knowledge.
+\paragraph{Culture-specific knowledge and common sense.} Knowledge and common sense in NLP models are usually dominated by a few Western cultures, and do not account for the vast diversity of the cultural views in the world \citep{arora-etal-2023-probing}.
+The first step is to understand the limitations of NLP models, including LLMs, with respect to their knowledge of different cultural groups \citep{modelsocial2021, crosscluturalnlp2022, arora-etal-2023-probing}.
+Once these limitations are better understood, a major open research direction is how to acquire and represent the knowledge that encodes these cultural views, as well as how and when to invoke this cultural knowledge.